Elections by Congregation: Statute XII Pool for Constituting Panels (Humanities Constituency)

 This means that all members of Congregation are eligible to nominate a candidate or to vote, but prospective candidates who want to stand for election must be a member of Congregation to whom Statute XII applies.
 By convention, it is expected that candidates for election to represent this constituency will also be a member of the Humanities Division.

-The full term of office is three years (or less, when a by-election is held to fill the residue of the term of office for an elected member who is standing down early).
+The full term of office is four years (or less, when a by-election is held to fill the residue of the term of office for an elected member who is standing down early).

 Further information about the Pool